 Other differences include:

-• GCP and AWS offer different configurations of instance types (vCPU, memory, and network bandwidth).
+- GCP and AWS offer different configurations of instance types (vCPU, memory, and network bandwidth).
 Selecting the right virtual machines (VMs) or instance types can be challenging.
 We get it.
 This is why CloudZero Advisor, a free tool, helps you pick exactly the right instance size, type, and more based on your service, budget, and other factors.

-• If you prefer to work with Docker-based containers, AWS offers the Elastic Container Service (Amazon ECS) alongside Elastic Kubernetes Service (Amazon EKS).
+- If you prefer to work with Docker-based containers, AWS offers the Elastic Container Service (Amazon ECS) alongside Elastic Kubernetes Service (Amazon EKS).
 Yet, GCP’s Google Kubernetes Engine (GKE) may offer a superior Kubernetes solution, depending on your use case.

-• Both platforms deliver big results for AI and machine learning.
+- Both platforms deliver big results for AI and machine learning.
 If you’re looking for ultramodern hardware accelerators (Cloud TPUs) and a huge data analytics background, GCP may be a good choice.

-• With regards to reliability, both cloud providers offer superior service (backed up by Service Level Agreements (SLAs)).
+- Regarding reliability, both cloud providers offer superior service (backed up by Service Level Agreements (SLAs)).
 However, AWS’s universal infrastructure offers more protection layers, such as multi-regional data backups and disaster recovery.

-• AWS only provides email support, while GCP offers email support live chat 24/7.
+- AWS only provides email support, while GCP offers email support live chat 24/7.
 Being big can have its drawbacks, such as accessibility challenges.
 Getting satisfactory answers to your technical questions won’t be a problem since both teams have experts on staff.
 Yet, it is likely that you will have to pay a premium for such support on AWS compared to GCP.

 Pricing is another difference.
 Here’s how.

-AWS Vs. GCP Pricing Comparison
+AWS Vs. GCP: Billing Comparison

 In this section, we’ll compare how AWS and GCP price their cloud services, from standard Pay-as-you-go billing to committed discount programs, and more.

-Each cloud provider offers up to six different billing options; Free Trial, Free Tier, On-Demand, Committed use discounts, Spot instances/VMs, and Pay Less for More.
+Each cloud provider offers up to six different billing options: Free Trial, Free Tier, On-Demand, Committed Use Discounts, Spot instances/VMs, and Pay Less for More.
 The differences are in the details, though.
 Here’s what we mean.

 Free trial billing

 Every new GCP user is eligible for a free trial.
 This provides a $300 billing credit that is valid for 90 days.
-The credit is applicable to 24 products, including Compute, Google Kubernetes Engine (GKE), BigQuery, Cloud Storage, App Engine, Cloud Run, and more.
+The credit applies to 24 products, including Compute, Google Kubernetes Engine (GKE), BigQuery, Cloud Storage, App Engine, Cloud Run, and more.
 The GCP Free Trial is excellent for anyone wanting to test the platform, learn it, or set up for a migration.

 For AWS Free Trials, each service has a unique trial period and supported capabilities.
 For example, while free trials for Amazon Redshift and SageMaker last two months each, Amazon LightSail trials last up to 750 hours, while Comprehend Medical trials last up to 8.5 million characters.